History of Jalen Williams in Timeline

 On November 5, 2019, Jalen Williams debuted for Santa Clara, recording 13 points, 5 rebounds, 4 assists, and 2 steals against UC Santa Cruz.

-In 2019, the Oklahoma City Thunder acquired the pick used to draft Jalen Williams from the Clippers in the Paul George trade.
+In 2019, the Thunder acquired the draft pick that they would use to draft Jalen Williams from the Clippers in the Paul George trade.

 On November 30, 2021, Jalen Williams registered a career-high 30 points with four rebounds and four assists against Hawaii.